kirankunigiri/Apple-Signal/README.md

 ### Protocol
-You must assign a class to the `FamilyDelegate` and conform to its protocol.
+You conform to the `SignalDelegate` protocol.
 There are 3 methods that provide you with useful information.
 These methods run in the background, so **make sure that you use the main thread for any UI changes.**

-`receivedData(data: Data)` - This runs whenever data has been broadcasted to all devices.
-You can use the Data extension method `convert()` in order to cast it back into a specific class.
+`ignal(didReceiveData data: Data, ofType type: UInt32)` - This runs whenever data has received.
+You can use the type to check and convert the data back into its corresponding object.

-`receivedInvitation(device: String, alert: UIAlertController?)` - Runs whenever the device has received an invitation. `device` is the sender's name, and the alert will only exist if you used `inviteUI()`

 `deviceConnectionsChanged(connectedDevices: [String])` - Runs whenever a device has connected/disconnected.
 It gives you the new list of connected device names.